FAQs About the Seasonal Flu Vaccine

 Who should get flu vaccine and when?

-The easy answer is that almost everyone 6 months of age and older should get the flu vaccine, and they should get it preferably in September or October, but they can be vaccinated throughout the flu season.
+The easy answer is that almost everyone 6 months of age and older should get the flu vaccine.
+They should get the vaccine in September or October, but they can be vaccinated throughout the flu season.
 Special efforts should be made to vaccinate the following persons because they are either at risk for complications from the flu, or they might give the flu to someone who is at risk:

-- Children younger than 5 years, especially children younger than 2
+- Children younger than 5 years, especially children under age 2

 - Children on chronic aspirin therapy